-100% of residents reported feeling safer with in-room Brave Buttons and said they wanted permanent access.
+100% of residents feel safer with Brave Buttons

 “It’s a good thing to have the button.
 I completely feel safer with it there.”